jadecobra/python_tdd_exercises/source/setup/index.rst

 .. _download and install git: https://git-scm.com/install/windows

 #################################################################################
-how I setup my computer for development
+start here
 #################################################################################

-I spend some time to set up my computer to make it easier to write programs_
+I spend some time to set up my computer to make it easier to write programs_.
+Do not worry, you only have to do this once.

 ----